valery-barysok/session-file-store/README.md

   - `maxTimeout`        Defaults to 100
   - `reapInterval`      Interval to clear expired sessions in seconds or -1 if do not need.
 Defaults to 1 hour
   - `reapAsync`         use distinct worker process for removing stale sessions.
 Defaults to true
+  - `reapSyncFallback`  reap stale sessions synchronously if can not do it asynchronously.
+Default to false
   - `logFn`             log messages.
 Defaults to console.log
   - `fallbackSessionFn` returns fallback session object after all failed retries.
 No defaults